dept-of-sw/.github/profile/README.md

 ### Focus
 - Establish straightforward implementations
 - Re-use solutions to common underlying logic
+- Use/research existing tool suites to achieve results before creating one
 - Identify procedures and tools to streamline development
+- Be aware of dependency licensing (GPL2 vs GPL3 vs BSD etc etc) and their implications and compatibility